Miaoyanwang/tensor_publication/tensor_regress/package/new_pack/readme.txt

 - Add an option to the initialization, @param initial. initial = "random" for random initialization, initial = "QR_tucker" for deterministic initialization using QR-based tucker initialization.

-- If dist == "normal", initial ==  "QR_tucker", and all side information is identity matrix or NULL, then the function returns the results after initialization.
+- If dist == "normal", initial ==  "QR_tucker", then the function returns the results after initialization.

 - Option @Nsim is changed to @niter

 - Add warnings if updated W1, W2, W3 have a NA.
 Change the NA to 0 and continue the iteration.

+- With initial == "QR_tucker", add warnings if obtained core tensor G is not full rank.
+Note that numbers smaller than 1e-10 is set to 0.

 - Change glm_modify for normal case, in line 77 of bricks.R.
 If fit1 = speedlm() returns negative RSS, try fit1 = lm().